greydongilmore/slideshows/2019_07_15_slicer_week/PITCHME.md

 <br><br>
 *
 @ul[list-bullets-squares](false)
-- Deep Brain Stiumation, is is an established surgical treatment for people with movement disroders, such as Parkinson's disease
+- Deep Brain Stiumation, is an established surgical treatment for people with movement disroders, such as Parkinson's disease
-- involves implanting electrodes (thin metal wires) within certain areas of the brain and sending electrical impulses through these electrodes
+- Involves implanting electrodes (thin metal wires) within the brain and sending electrical impulses through these electrodes
-- Improper positioning of DBS electrodes accounts for 40% of cases of inadequate clinical outcome
+- Improper positioning of DBS electrodes accounts for 40% of cases of inadequate clinical outcomes

 @ulend